TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

   "actual_result": "Team A 2-1 Team B"
   "actual_winner": "teamA" | "teamB" | "draw"
   "graded_correct": true/false — true only if the highest single value
     among "adjusted_probability"'s three fields matches the actual winner.
+    This is always computed from "adjusted_probability" alone — never from "late_adjustment," even if that field exists for the match.
   "graded_at": "{today's date}"
 Every other field in the match object — market_baseline, adjusted_probability, predicted_outcome, confidence, key_factors,
 unverified_or_unknown, sources, weather_check, altitude_check,
+referee_check, lineup_check, late_adjustment, social_sentiment_signal —
-social_sentiment_signal — must remain exactly as it was, byte for byte.
+must remain exactly as it was, byte for byte.

 STEP A3 — HOLD FOR WRITING
 Keep each modified date's full file in memory.
 Do not write or commit